🔼The name Lydia: Summary

 🔼Etymology of the name Lydia

-The Lydians called themselves Sfard, but for some reason, the Greeks began to call them the Meiones, and their kingdom Maionia, until a king Lydus came along and the Greeks began to call them the Lydians of Lydia.
+When a Maionian king Lydus came along, the Greeks began to call his people the Lydians of Lydia.
 In the Old Testament occurs the name Ludim, which in some translations (NIV for instance) interprets as Lydians or men from Lydia (Jeremiah 46:9, Ezekiel 27:10 and 30:5).
 Other translations have kept the Hebrew names Lud and Ludim.

 Someone from לוד (Lud) would be called לודי (Luday).
 A female Ludite would be called לודיה (Ludyah), which transliterated into Greek would form Λυδια (Luddia).
 That name transliterated into Latin forms our familiar name Lydia.